pattern-lab/patternlab-node/packages/docs/src/docs/pattern-mobile-view.md

 ---

-title: Viewing Patterns on a Mobile Device | Pattern Lab
+title: Viewing Patterns on a Mobile Device
-heading: Viewing Patterns on a Mobile Device
+tags:
+  - docs
 ---

 **Note:** *The QR code generator and xipHostname configuration option were introduced in v0.7.0 of the PHP version of Pattern Lab.
 As of v0.7.9 it is off by default.
 Turn it on in config.ini.*